tkuhn/tkuhn.github.com/index.md

 ### Short CV

-- **2013:** Postdoc at the ETH Zurich at the Chair of Sociology, in particular of Modeling and Simulation
+- **2013-present:** Postdoc at the ETH Zurich at the Chair of Sociology, in particular of Modeling and Simulation
+- **2014:** Researcher at the Swiss Institute of Bioinformatics (SIB) at the University of Geneva
 - **2012:** Postdoctoral associate at Yale University in the Department of Pathology
 - **2011:** Researcher for the University of Helsinki within the MOLTO project
 - **2011:** Lecturer and researcher at the University of Malta